HugoMatilla/Effective-JAVA-Summary/README.md

 Concrete strategies are typically _stateless_ threfore they should be singletons.

-To be able to pass differnt strategies, clients should invoke methods from an _strategy interface_ instead of from a concrete class.
+To be able to pass different strategies, clients should invoke methods from an _strategy interface_ instead of from a concrete class.

 **Comparator interface.** _Generic_(Item 26)
 ```java